 These principles guide our students in a spirit of curiosity and assistance to the community, and in turn, help our students become an even greater asset to the world around them.

-In 2016, 98% of our graduates passed their NCLEX exam.
+In 2016, 98% of our BSN graduates passed their NCLEX exam.
 The NCLEX review class will help students make a plan for studying and reviewing the coursework before sitting for the test.
 Students are also encouraged to take advantage of the National Council of State Boards of Nursing’s NCLEX review tools, especially the NCLEX test plans.
 Our nurse educators know intimately the rigors of this test and the pressure on ABSN students to pass it the first time, as students only get three attempts to pass the test in a calendar year.

-An Accelerated Bachelor of Science in Nursing program may be your greatest academic challenge yet, and Concordia Texas’s nursing educators continue to support you through the beginning of your career.
+An Accelerated Bachelor of Science in Nursing track may be your greatest academic challenge yet, and Concordia Texas’s nursing educators continue to support you through the beginning of your career.
 They work hard to arm our students with all the knowledge they need to take their NCLEX with confidence.

 Concordia’s online coursework is engaging and entertaining, and it will change the way you think of computer-based learning.
 Technology allows us to create a much more immersive and engaging learning environment than sitting in a lecture hall with a textbook.

-Because our nursing program is accelerated, the online portion features interactive media and animations to help students understand how the information affects their patient care.
+Because our nursing degree is accelerated, the online portion features interactive media and animations to help students understand how the information affects their patient care.
 In your simulation labs, you will put skills into practice taken from the lessons you learned, so that you’re really learning the art and science of nursing, not just memorizing facts.
 We designed our blended curriculum to meet state licensure and accreditation requirements, as well as to meet Concordia Texas’s exceptional standards for student performance.

 Our accelerated students are engaged with our learning materials from the first class.
 This immersive educational style helps our students start their practicum experiences and their careers with confidence, as this learning style ensures that our nursing students actually learn and not just memorize for tests.

-Ultimately, students choose Concordia Texas’ ABSN program because they want a high-quality nursing education without having to wait for admission four years in a traditional degree program.
+Ultimately, students choose Concordia Texas’ ABSN track because they want a high-quality nursing education without having to wait for admission four years in a traditional degree program.
 Our students are intelligent, diligent, and hard-working, and they want a real career change, right now.
 If that sounds like you, contact an admissions counselor today to take that first step.
 We are ready to help you succeed.